You must have a permit to hunt elk. There are 3 types of elk permits.

 Effect on permit hunt weighting

-- If you accept a Wildlife Act permit for elk, your weighting for elk in the Permit Hunt Authorization lottery will reset to zero.
-You will not be eligible for an elk PHA in the 2023–24 hunting season.
+If you are drawn for hunt code EL24 and awarded a Wildlife Act permit for elk, your weighting for elk in the Permit Hunt Authorization lottery will reset to zero.
+You will not be eligible for an elk PHA in the 2024–25 hunting season.

 You must get permission to hunt within 1 kilometre (1.6 miles) of any permanent residence, even if the residence is unoccupied.
 Try to get written permission if at all possible.

 You must get written permission from First Nations to hunt for elk on Category A and B Settlement Lands.
 Contact the appropriate First Nation office.

 You must report your elk harvest within 72 hours of killing the animal.

 You must bring in the hide and complete skull to a Department of Environment office when you report your successful hunt.
 We will return them to you if you request them.